 Far Hills Secedes from Bernards Township

-Rising taxes led the 200 residents of Far Hills to decide to secede from Bernards township and to incorporate as a Borough.
+Rising taxes led the 200 residents of Far Hills to decide to secede from Bernards Township and to incorporate as a Borough.
 The local property tax rate jumped from $2.72 in 1919 to $3.53 in 1920.
-Both the villagers and Far Hills estate owners objected to having to share the costs of road upkeep in the 60 square mile township with its population of 5,100 and also to the school taxes for educating the township’s 800, of which only 90 were from Far Hills.
+Both the villagers and Far Hills estate owners objected to sharing the costs of road upkeep in the 60 square mile township with its population of 5,100, and also to the school taxes for educating the township’s 800, of which only 90 were from Far Hills.
 Further, they protested the lack of police protection.

-Far Hills Race Meeting will Celebrate its 100th Running in 2021
+Far Hills Race Meeting Celebrated its 100th Running in 2021

 The Far Hills Race Meeting is the quintessential nexus of family, friends and the beautiful fall season outdoors on Far Hills most historic grounds.
 For years I’ve researched, studied, and photographed so many aspects of the race meeting and always step back on the hillside to soak in the spectacle that provides the perfect backdrop of the area’s beauty and equestrian grandeur.
 As a historian, I can’t tell you how excited I am to honor this event with a centennial badge of honor.